 The trail into the lost kingdom of Lo Manthang follows the Kali Gandaki River up into Mustang on the Tibetan plateau where you find some of the most exquisite scenery and culture in the world.
 Due to its geographical proximity and ancient ties with Tibet, Tibetan Buddhist lifestyles, religion, art, and culture remain intact.

-Intrepid travelers have been captivated by the remoteness of Upper Mustang for centuries but it is only since 1992 that visitors are allowed to enter, with a rather pricey permit which is meant to limit the numbers of travelers and preserve the unique heritage of the area.
+Intrepid travelers have been captivated by the remoteness of Upper Mustang for centuries.
+But it is only since 1992 that visitors were allowed to enter, with a rather pricy permit which is meant to limit the numbers of travelers and preserve the unique heritages of the area.